Corn Casserole Bites

 Add a can of cream-style corn.

-Add a box of Jiffy corn bread mix.
+Dump a box of Jiffy corn bread mix.

 Add an egg and some sour cream.

 Mix together well, making sure there are no chunks of the cornbread mix.
+The cornmeal likes to clump so make sure you stir well.

 Pour the melted butter in the bottom of each of the mini muffin tins.
 The pan I use is a 48 mini muffin tin, just what you need for this recipe.